Producing 'Candle Wick' | Breakdown

 REFERENCES:

-Knowing the importance of references when animating, the whole team spent a good amount of time researching examples of detailed material for the most realistic look for their shots, as well as acting out their scenes and recording themselves for their animation.
+Knowing the importance of references when animating, the whole team spent a good amount of time researching examples of detailed material, as well as acting out their scenes and recording themselves for their animation.

 Check the two videos below for some examples of the references we used.